NathanGahan/cen3031_project/README.md

 Background for the code.

-Uses a map to store transaction id and transaction details.
+Uses a dictionary to store transaction id and transaction details.

 portfolio[transaction_id] = [ticker_symbol, qty, buy_price, sell_price]